monarch-initiative/mondo/docs/editors-guide/add-term.md

 #### Add Synonyms

 - Synonyms should be exact, narrow, broad or related.
-Select appropriate annotation: 'has_exact_synonym', etc.
+Select appropriate annotation: 'has_exact_synonym', etc. Click [here](https://mondo.readthedocs.io/en/latest/editors-guide/f-entities/#synonym-scope) for more details on synonym scopes.
 - All synonyms in Mondo should have a dbxref on the synonym

 1. Click the add annotations button